 Do you know where you are going and, if you do, without a route to your destination, how do you know how to get there?
-The need to have a target and know how this target can be reached (if you wish to achieve in sport as opposed to social participation) is paramount.
+The need to have a target and know how this target can be reached (if you wish to achieve in a sport as opposed to social participation) is paramount.
 Since the 1960's the idea of periodisation has been the predominant system used by coaches to plan a training programme.
 Introduced by the Russian, Mateyev who used three phases - Preparation, Competition and Transition.

 Building the Plan

 You start at the end!
-Firstly, athlete and coach must decide on the target competition at which time the athlete should be performing at his/her best - the process of "peaking".
+Firstly athlete and coach must decide on the target competition at which time the athlete should be performing at his/her best - the process of "peaking".
 Once the major competition goal is known then the route to obtaining that goal can be plotted.
-For the purposes of this article I will assume that the target competition will take place in late July and the athlete is at a stage of development that allows them to train 5 days a week.
+For the purposes of this article, I will assume that the target competition will take place in late July and the athlete is at a stage of development that allows them to train 5 days a week.

 The Phases of Training

 The training year (a macrocycle) is normally split into six periods or phases (mesocycles).
 These are

 In its purest form, each phase lasts a specific length of time.
 However, the training status and "training age" of the athlete will have a bearing on, for example, the length of general conditioning required, an experienced adult performer requiring less of this aspect, having built this base over a number of years.
 Having had an active rest when the athlete seeks to recharge their batteries whilst keeping in shape and addressing any injury problems, the athlete embarks upon the first phase, to get generally fit.